Michdo93/python-openhab-rest-client/README.md

 client = OpenHABClient(url="http://127.0.0.1:8080", username="openhab", password="habopen")
 ```

-The 'url', the 'username' and the 'password' can also vary.
-In particular, it is possible that 'url' could be a remote IP address or even the openHAB cloud.
+The `url`, the `username` and the `password` can also vary.
+In particular, it is possible that `url` could be a remote IP address or even the openHAB cloud.

 #### Token-based Authentication

-It is also conceivable that a 'token' could be used instead of 'basic authentication', i.e. with a 'username' and 'password'.
-A 'token' is used by default in openHAB.
-The 'basic authentication' must actually be activated manually.
+It is also conceivable that a `token` could be used instead of `basic authentication`, i.e. with a `username` and `password`.
+A `token` is used by default in openHAB.
+The `basic authentication` must actually be activated manually.

 For token-based access, the initialization of the client is as follows: